Melissa Benoist: 2012–2014: Rise to prominence with Glee and film roles

-In May 2012, she auditioned for the musical comedy-drama series Glee in New York at the Roundabout Theatre Company, singing a different song for each of her five auditions including: "Fidelity" by Regina Spektor, "King of Anything" by Sara Bareilles, a Colbie Caillat song, and several musical theatre pieces.
+In May 2012, Benoist auditioned for the musical comedy-drama series Glee in New York at the Roundabout Theatre Company, singing a different song for each of her five auditions including: "Fidelity" by Regina Spektor, "King of Anything" by Sara Bareilles, a Colbie Caillat song, and several musical theatre pieces.
 In July, she had two screen tests in California for series creator/writer, Ryan Murphy, the casting directors, and executive producers.
 She portrayed Marley Rose on the fourth and fifth seasons of Glee.
 Her first appearance as Marley Rose was in the first episode of season four, titled "The New Rachel".
-Because the creators had been looking for Marley for a long time, she started working the day she found out she got the job.
+Because the creators had been looking for Marley for a long time, she started working the day on the same day..
 Benoist's first performance was a duet of "New York State of Mind" with Lea Michele, during the first episode of season 4.
 The cover of the song reached twenty-four on the Bubbling Under Hot 100 Singles chart.
 She and Glee co-star Darren Criss appeared with Josh Duhamel in the opening of the 2013 Kids' Choice Awards.
 That same year, she was selected as an ambassador for Coca-Cola's new product, P10 300 mL Coke Mismo.
 In June 2013, they were flown to Manila, Philippines, to endorse the product by visiting various malls and meeting with fans.
 She, along with several other actors, was not called back for Glee in early 2014.

 In mid-2013, Benoist and Blake Jenner held a Kickstarter campaign to help fund the production of their feature film Billy Boy.
 The project reached its $100,000 goal.
 Benoist played Nicole in Damien Chazelle's 2014 independent drama film Whiplash, which won top prizes (Grand Jury and Audience awards) at the 2014 Sundance Film Festival.
-In June 2014, she joined Nicholas Sparks' film adaption The Longest Ride as Marcia.
+In June 2014, she joined Nicholas Sparks' film adaptation of The Longest Ride as Marcia.
 She had a role in the 2015 film Danny Collins.
 She played the part of Jamie, a desk clerk at a hotel frequented by one of Jamie's all-time favorite rock stars.
-That same year, Benoist also played Becky Thatcher in Band of Robbers, a modern-day retelling of The Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
-In May 2015, it was announced that Benoist would be playing Lorelai in the film Low Riders, replacing Lily Collins and Nicola Peltz, who were in talks for the role previously.
+That same year, Benoist also played Becky Thatcher in Band of Robbers, a modern-day retelling of The Adventures of Tom Sawyer and Adventures of Huckleberry Finn by Mark Twain.
+In May 2015, it was announced that Benoist would be playing Lorelai in the film Lowriders, replacing Lily Collins and Nicola Peltz, who were in talks for the role previously.
 In August of that year, she landed the leading role in the Screen Gems drama feature film Oxford.